h-griffin/learning-journal/README.md

 place to learn or take notes

 ## **Growth Mindset**
-Growth mindset is having an attitude willing to learn and develop new skills.
+Growth mindset is having an **attitude willing to learn** and develop new skills.
 Growth mindset is the ability to recodnize the learning process, and *be persistent through challenges*.

-### 3 Ways to stay in a growth mindset
+### 3 Ways to Stay in a Growth Mindset
 1. Remember learning takes time.
 2. aknowledge mistakes
 3. Consider criticism